woestijnvis/Learn-to-Program-The-Fundamentals-by-University-of-Toronto/Python Cheat Sheet.md

 ## Variables

-The general form of an assignment statement:
+The general form for an assignment statement:

 ```
 variable = expression